lausegura2001/Paper_JGR_Earth_Surface/README.md

 In this repository you can find the database with shorelines extracted from 44 high-resolution images and 19 topographic surveys.

-* Shorelines from images
+* Shorelines from images: Shorelines_nearmap.map

-Shorelines_nearmap.map

-* Shoreline from topographic surveys
+* Shoreline from topographic surveys: Contours_MO.map (yy2)